Hydroponic crops, what are they and how to make one at home

 This causes the solution to have a constant recirculation, preventing the anaerobiosis process that would cause the immediate death of the culture.

-As well plants can be found inside a PVC chamber or from any other material that has perforated walls (by means of which the plants are introduced), in this case the roots are in the air and will grow in the dark and the nutritive solution is distributed by means of medium or low pressure spraying.
+Also plants can be found inside a PVC chamber or from any other material that has perforated walls (by means of which the plants are introduced), in this case the roots are in the air and will grow in the dark and the nutritive solution is distributed by means of medium or low pressure spraying.

 hydroponically grown plants in PVC